Watervliet Side Cut Locks

 Erie Canal (at about the modern 23rd Street), and a lock at the Hudson River.

 During the subsequent enlargement of the canal, the original lock at the canal and 23rd Street was doubled, and a new pair of locks were built gating to the Hudson River (while at the same time the general area was reconfigured.)

 The lock walls and sea wall are constructed of cut limestone blocks.

 It was listed on the National Register of Historic Places in 1971.

-The remains of the locks for the Hudson River end are buried under I 787 and the northbound exit ramp for 23rd Street.
+The remains of the locks for the Hudson River end are buried under Interstate 787 and the northbound exit ramp for 23rd Street.